Brandon Ormonde-Ottewill

-Career
+Club career

 Arsenal

 Ormonde-Ottewill started his football career within the Arsenal Academy at the age of 8.
 He continued through their ranks before signing a professional contract in 2012.
 He was released at the end of the 2014–15 season along with Abou Diaby, Ryo Miyaichi, Jack Jebb, Semi Ajayi, Josh Vickers and Austin Lipman.

 Swindon Town

 In July 2015, Ormonde-Ottewill joined Swindon Town on a free transfer upon his release from Arsenal.
 He made his first appearance for the club in a pre-season fixture against Everton which ended in a 4–0 defeat.
 His competitive debut came on the opening day of the 2015–16 Football League season when he played the full match in a 4–1 victory over Bradford City.
 In April 2016, Ormonde-Ottewill was suspended by the club alongside teammates Drissa Troare and Jeremy Balmy.
 The club statement came hours after it was reported the trio were seen inhaling nitrous oxide gas on social media.

 On 2 May 2017, it was announced that Ormonde-Ottewill would leave Swindon upon the expiry of his contract in June 2017.